HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/python crash course/2024-08-19-Python-Function.md

 ## Specify default values

-In the function definition, we can specify a *default value* for each parameter.
+In the function definition, we can specify a <i class="term">default value</i> for each parameter.
 Using default values can simplify function calls and clarify the ways in which the functions are typically used.

 ```python